maxandersen/as7scripting/README.md

 If you know a language that is not represented here yet then send a pull request :)

-deploy.pl - Perl, using standard CPAN libraries, @jtgreene
+deploy.pl - Perl, using standard CPAN libraries

-deploy.sh - Bash with Curl, @maxandersen
+deploy.sh - Bash with Curl

+deploy.rb - Ruby with standard libraries

 <your language here> - <pull request>, @author